philsmart/vulnerable-webapp/README.md

 uid: java-ref
 ```

 The URLClassLoader will lookup the `uk.ac.jisc.cybersec.rce.RceExploit` class firstly from the local classpath — where it does not exist — then from the URL codebase provided by the LDAP entry (e.g. remotely via HTTP at `http://localhost:8080/rce/rce-exploit-0.0.1-SNAPSHOT.jar`).
-This downloads the referenced `jar` file, and instantiates `uk.ac.jisc.cybersec.rce.RceExploit`.
-Triggering the static method in the malicious class shown below, which attempts to establish a reverse shell to anything listening on port *8083* on *localhost*:
+This downloads the referenced `jar` file, and instantiates `uk.ac.jisc.cybersec.rce.RceExploit`, triggering the static method shown below.
+The malicious code attempts to establish a reverse shell to anything listening on port *8083* on *localhost*:

 ```java
 package uk.ac.jisc.cybersec.rce;